 - The same person or entity as the remitter.

-- A publicly traded partnership or an organization exempt from North Dakota income tax must provide Form RWT-EXM – Exemption Status for Royalty Withholding for Publicly Traded Partnership and Tax Exempt Organization to each remitter and the Office of State Tax Commissioner.
+- A publicly traded partnership or an organization exempt from North Dakota income tax must provide Form RWT-EXM – Exemption Status for Royalty Withholding for Publicly Traded Partnership and Tax-Exempt Organization to each remitter and the Office of State Tax Commissioner.

 - Upon written request to the Office of State Tax Commissioner, a remitter may be allowed to not withhold North Dakota income tax from an oil or gas royalty payment that is less than a statutory threshold: